All images copyrighted by designer

 Why It's Green:

-3) 6" SIP Exterior Walls are recommended in many designs, providing enhanced energy performance over conventional framing.
+2) 6" SIP Exterior Walls are recommended in many designs, providing enhanced energy performance over

-10) Reading Porch...Growing and expanding one's most valuable asset through reading is less time expending energy on electronic media and entertainment.
+9) Reading Area...Growing and expanding one's most valuable asset through reading is less time expending energy on electronic media and entertainment.

 Final Comments from the Designer...While many recycled, environmentally friendly materials, products and technologies are shown and recommended, the Designer is also sensitive to one's own "Green Assets" and recommends a Cost/Benefit Analysis of those items before purchase and implementation.
 Further, careful consideration should be given to construction location, climate and locally available materials, resources and service providers.